 - The party designated to receive any guaranteed annuity payments after the death of the "measuring life".

-- Upon the death of the measuring life, any remaining guaranteed payments are re-directed to the original Defendant Insurance Company.
+- CAUTION: If this clause is inserted it means that upon the death of the measuring life, any remaining guaranteed payments are re-directed to the original Defendant Insurance Company.

 - When a Life Insurance Company reviews medical reports of a measuring life and ascertains that there are life-shortening factors.
-The rate-up is the a number of years which are added to the actual age of the measuring life when pricing the life annuity.
+The rate-up is the a number of years which are added to the actual age of the measuring life when pricing a lifetime annuity.